felixleong/felixleong.com/content/blog/2012/introverts-guide-to-building-your-tribe.md

----
 title: Introvert's Guide To Building Your Tribe
-created: !!timestamp "2012-05-02 18:06:25"
-tags:
-    - meetups
-    - mastermind-group
-    - leadership
-    - community
-    - talks
----
+tags: meetups, mastermind-group, leadership, community, talks
+date: 2012-05-02T18:06:25Z

-{% mark post %}For the past month, I've been giving two talks about my experience in organizing meetups.
+For the past month, I've been giving two talks about my experience in organizing meetups.
 This is the first of the two talks given, titled **"Introvert's Guide to Starting Your Own Tribe"**.

 In this talk, I share about why I believe having a tribe of fellow empowering individuals could change your life and I break down the process of how you form a mastermind group.